sagemath/trac_to_gh/Issue 5115.md

 # Issue 5115: documentation for IterableFunctionCall is poor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5115

 Original creator: ddrake